Guide to Cooking Vacations in France

-There are few places on earth that serve as a better place to learn to cook than France.
-The nation elevates cooking and eating to an art form which is practiced as a ritual on a daily basis.
-Immersing yourself in French culture through a cooking or wine class is a great way to travel, learn and enjoy the some of the many pleasures offered by a culture rightfully proud of its long culinary heritage.
+Few places on earth serve as a better place to learn to cook than France.
+The nation has elevated cooking and eating to an art form which is practiced as a ritual on a daily basis.
+Immersing yourself in French culture through a cooking or wine class is a great way to travel, learn, and enjoy the some of the many pleasures offered by a culture rightfully proud of its long culinary heritage.

 There are also various ways to learn to cook and enjoy wine, from short classes to tours to intensive weeklong immersion cooking schools.